Lucasplaygaemes/JNTD/README.md

 # Languages?
 As you may noticed, all the README is in english, the commits are in english and Portuguese, and the functions are in portuguese as well.
 And i need to decide in which one i will make the whole code, i'm thinking in making a copy of it, and just changing the words from pt to en, and let it in a folder apart, if you want to add it in a another language just commit it in a new folder with that language.
 I will add only the languages that i know, that will be 3, maybe 4, Portuguese, English, Espanish and Japanese.

+# 9S!
+One day i may have the specs to use the most heavy LLM that i can put my hands on, until there i will need to change my mind to one that i can afford, i was already wating to train more than one AI, and i was't going to need a LLM, because of 2B, so i figured out that i can make 9S too, so i can use both of them.
+9S will not have the ability to chat like 2B, it's obvius he will be able to speak with the user, but his function is to read a image text, graphs and figures, and transcribe that to text, or a understandable data tha 2B will be able to use.
+He is not designed to understand every image, personally, i just wanted him to function like a translator, from him to 2B.